Service + Area

 How does Tri-Peak plan shop buildings work in Seneca?

-Shop Buildings in Seneca is planned as part of a Neosho-centered ring-1 dispatch model.
+Shop Buildings in Seneca is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Seneca change scheduling compared with other Southwest Missouri markets?